jorts64/S3-Mini-Pro-Micropython/doc/kit/RELAY.md

 * **NO:** 5A(250VAC/30VDC), 10A(125VAC), MAX:1250VA/150W
 * **NC:** 3A(250VAC/30VDC), MAX:750VA/90W
-* 7 configurable IO, default: D1(GPIO5)
+* 7 configurable IO, default: D1, colides with I2C bus

 ## Pins

-Changed to IO
+Changed to IO41

 ## Documents